w3c/secure-payment-confirmation/scope.md

   not have any matching SPC Credentials, the API returns null without any user experience.
-* The browser (or delegated secure hardware) displays transaction details to the user: amount, beneficiary, and payment instrument.
+* The browser (or delegated secure hardware) displays transaction details to the user: amount, beneficiary, and instrument.
-  The Payment Credential includes displayable information about the payment instrument.
+  The Payment Credential includes displayable information about the instrument.
 * The browser prompts the user to confirm the transaction details.
   The extent of the user experience depends on the authentication method.